ssedd1123/Bayesian-package/README.md

  2. Go to /path/to/Bayesian-package and create virtual environment by running the following command:
  ```
      $> conda env create -f environment.yml

+    Or, if you are using Windows,

+     $> conda env create -f environmentCrossPlatform.yml
  ```
  3. Activate the environment:
  ```